AdekunleOjo/Cyber-security-salaries/README.md

 ## 4. What is the average salary for each job title
 ## Solution
 ![Screenshot 2023-11-16 145904](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/ee43e851-a2b5-425f-88a9-6544a40f850a)
+## Insight
+Threat Intelligence Response Analyst is the most paid job title with average salary of $260,000 per annum
 ## Output
 ![Screenshot 2023-11-16 150300](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/e69b8a4f-3bc3-4879-8881-36690ea3b54b)
 ## 5. find the job title's average salary greater than the average salary for of all job title